damomeen/pad/README.md

 It is PAD v0.1 for xDPd/ROFL and thus:

+ - OpenFlow v1.2 is only supported (OF match and action extensions are used for manipulation of new headers)
  - Currently you can add a new header just after Ethernet header
  - A new header can be composed of any amount of 1-, 2- and 4- bytes fields
  - Only header add/remove actions are provided (support for P4 specification of actions declarations is currently very weak)